 In my second vision, I saw burned green grass.

-How should the Lord’s meadow be watered?
-What kind of fertilizer are we using?
-If we seek a quick spiritual fix rather than completely surrendering our lives to Jesus, we will never know the fullness of God.In this case, the burned grass won’t grow.
+If we seek a quick spiritual fix instead of fully surrendering our lives to Jesus, we will never experience the fullness of God.
+In that case, the burned grass will never grow.

-REBELLION IS THE BIGGEST SIN AGAINST GOD
+REBELLION IS AS THE SIN OF WITCHCRAFT

 “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”

-James 4:7
+James 4:7 ESV

-HOW TO RESTORE YOUR RELATIONSHIP WITH JESUS
+HOW TO RESTORE YOUR RELATIONSHIP WITH God

 “There is no soundness in my body because of Your anger; there is no rest in my bones because of my sin.
 For my iniquities have overwhelmed me; they are a burden too heavy to bear.
 My wounds are foul and festering because of my sinful folly.
 I am bent and brought low; all day long I go about mourning.
 For my loins are full of burning pain, and no soundness remains in my body.
 I am numb and badly crushed; I groan in anguish of heart.“

-Psalm 38:3-8
+Psalm 38:3-8 ESV

-One quote about how we perceive our sin shifted my perspective: “We’re more concerned about our own “victory” over sin than we are about the fact that our sins grieve God’s heart.”
-Jerry Bridges
+We’re more concerned about our own ‘victory’ over sin than we are about the fact that our sins grieve God’s heart.

 HOW TO CLEANSE YOUR HEART SPIRITUALLY